eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 ## Currying is Bad {#currying}

 Currying is bad.
 Punctuation is good.
-Adjacency is not punctiation.
+Adjacency is not punctuation.

 It's "cute", I guess, if you like terse math notation, but it comes at huge costs.
 In a normal language where you write `f(x,y,z)`, if you forget an